 It depends on your needs and your budget.
 Rosti can help you make the final choice.

 Overmolding shares similarities with injection moulding.
 But there is an additional step to overmolding, where the moulds are transferred to a separate mould and the extra plastic coating is added.
 Traditional injection moulding uses one single machine.

 Rosti – solving problems before they arise

-Overmoulding is a useful and fairly straightforward process, but there are pitfalls to be aware of.
+Overmolding is a useful and fairly straightforward process, but there are pitfalls to be aware of.
 Without input from experts it’s very easy to choose the wrong materials and techniques for enhancing your product.
 You need to be especially aware of the heat and pressure tolerances of the component that you want to embed.
-This should guide your material selection, and determine whether overmoulding is the right approach for your product.
+This should guide your material selection, and determine whether overmolding is the right approach for your product.

-With Rosti, you have a partner with extensive experience in overmoulding who can help you reach optimal end-results, and guide your from concept to reality.
+With Rosti, you have a partner with extensive experience in overmolding who can help you reach optimal end-results, and guide your from concept to reality.
 We can spot potential issues early in the production process, and give you an honest assessment of what is feasible.
 Our expertise extends to all areas of moulding, so we can give you high-level view about the techniques and materials that are most appropriate for your goals and your budget.

 We can support you throughout as much of the process as you require, all the way from the design stage through material selection, toolmaking, prototyping, testing, and production.
 Get in touch to find out how much we have to offer.